Guava rugelach made with cream cheese based dough and filled with guava jam, cinnamon sugar, and chopped walnuts.

 Not a fan of guava?
 No worries.

-Rugelach can be filled with all sorts of flavors.
-From a variety of jams and jellies to chopped dried fruits and chocolates and nuts.
+Fill the rugelach with your choice of topping.
+Choose from a variety of jams and jellies to chopped dried fruits and chocolates and nuts.

 - 1 cup (227 g) unsalted butter, softened